- Home

 Clearwell Replacement Project

-The clearwell replacement project consists of replacing the existing clearwell with two new reservoirs.
+The clearwell replacement project consists of replacing the existing floating cover system clearwell built in 1964 with two new prestressed concrete tanks.
 The existing clearwell has reached the end of its useful life and is in need of replacement to maintain reliable service to Poway water customers.
-The overflow structure of the clearwell will also be replaced with a new structure designed with proper air gaps.
-Design is complete and the Clearwell Replacement project is expected to go out to bid in early 2023.
-Construction tentatively set to begin Summer 2023.

-The SDCWA treated water connection and redundant pipeline project provides Poway with its first treated water connection to the SDCWA's treated water aqueduct, as well as providing redundant pipelines.
+The treated water connection and redundant pipeline project is a cooperative effort with the Ramona Municipal Water District and provides Poway with its first treated water connection, as well as providing a redundant treated water delivery pipeline.
 This project will help diversify Poway's water supply portfolio and allow for operational flexibility and plant maintenance.
 It will also provide a redundant pipeline to the 36" water transmission line on Lake Poway Road, which is currently the single transmission line that carries treated water to the distribution system.

 Resources